pajtai/Netlumination.com/application/_posts/2010-04-14-bite-sized-emacs.md

 Change the indentation rules in cc-mode to as many spaces as you want (I use 4, which looks like normal tabs on other editors, some people use 8, or 2, or whatever).

-Edit your .emacs.d/init.el (<a href="http://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html">depending
+Edit your .emacs.d/init.el ([depending it could be ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el](http://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html)) like this (substitute the number you want where I write
-it could be ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el</a>) like this (substitute the number you want where I write 4):
+4):

 {% highlight cl %}